hyosung11/Launch-School/journal.md

 22:31 started How Big is the room with setup of readline-sync, but going to sleep now.

-23:08 Jordan Whistler demonstrated Live Share for VS Code wtih me.
+23:08 Jordan Whistler demonstrated Live Share for VS Code with me.

 ## 20210715 목요일